 The motifs running around the walls of the rooms are the imprints of each piece of the family’s pattern set.
 The word clouds blown on the walls remind us of the specialized terms specific to the given workshop.
 The individual workflows are illustrated by archival photographs of János Skorutyák blue-dyeing craftsman.

-Each museum machine, even the box mangler, made in the 19th century and the Perrotin block-printing machine made in 1868 can be viewed in operation.
+Each museum machine, even the box mangler, made in the 19th century and the Perrotine block-printing machine made in 1868 can be viewed in operation.
 During the tour, all workflows of blue-dyeing can be observed live, and the visitors themselves can join in a workflow.